Puck Guide

 • This is the port you will either forward (in your modem/router panel) or you can enable UPnP.

-• targetFrameRate: The actual FPS the server will attempt to run at.
-Recommended to set this value 10-20 above tickRate.
+• tickRate: The actual FPS the server will attempt to run at.

 Step 8: Create systemd Unit